 Each producer must ensure that the laboratory that conducts the test of the sample(s) from its lots reports the test results for all samples tested to USDA.
 The test results report shall contain the information described below for each sample tested.

-Plants that have a THC concentration level of greater than 0.3% on a dry weight basis outside of the measurement of uncertainty must be disposed of in accordance with the applicable State, Tribal and USDA regulations.
+Plants that have a THC concentration level of greater than 1% on a dry weight basis outside of the measurement of uncertainty must be disposed of in accordance with the applicable State, Tribal and USDA regulations.
+These methods include plowing under, composting in to green manure for use on the same land, tilling, disking, burial or burning.

 Producers must document the disposal of all marijuana.
 This can be accomplished by either providing USDA with a copy of the documentation of disposal provided by the reverse distributor or by using the reporting requirements established by USDA.
 These reports must be submitted to USDA following the completion of the disposal process.
 Forms shall be submitted to USDA no later than 30 days after the date of completion of disposal.
 The report shall contain the information described below: